 An autoscribe pumped out BBC News election stories tailored to each UK constituency, TechHQ reports.
-Only one riding missed out getting customized results, because their counting wasn’t finished.
+Only one riding missed getting customized results because their counting wasn’t finished.

-- BBC used a NLP system (Natural Language Processing) that’s similar to others presently at work for RADAR in the UK and the Associated Press.
+BBC used a natural language processing system similar to others at work for RADAR in the UK and the Associated Press.
 The systems are best suited to data-rich stories.

 SEE RELATED STORY